Xh3ni/fortune-telling/README.md

 ![Exit](assets/images/exit.png)
 </ul>

 In order to run the program the random and pandas module must be imported.
 The main program ’run.py’ uses text and csv files.
 The main program also imports three classes OpeningMessage, PandasToList and EndingMessage.
-When the program runs you will find some text output formatting with color and boldness.

 The program also handles exception handling on user input.
 Exception handling will catch if a user inputs a non-integer.
 The exception will print a message telling the user to enter a valid input.
 If an input is an integer but not one of the options an if clause will catch it.
 The user will see a message with instruction on providing a valid input.